spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step5.md

 ![Problematic Traces](./assets/store-frontend_Spree_OrdersController-trace-errors.png)

 It seems the problem happens in a template.
 Let's get rid of that part of the template so we can get the site back up and running while figuring out what happened.
-Thankfully our developers will handle this for us, but lets take a look at the work they will have to do to fix it.

 ![Trace Errors](./assets/trace-details-error-message.png)

-Our developers can see that they'll need to open `spree_application.html.erb`{{open}} and delete the line under `<div class="container">`.
+Our developers can see that they'll need to open `/store-frontend-broken-instrumented/app/views/spree/layouts/spree_application.html.erb`{{open}} and delete the line under `<div class="container">`.
 It should begin with a `<br />` and end with a `</center>`.

-In this case, the banner ads were meant to be put under `show.html.erb`{{open}} and `index.html.erb`{{open}}.
+In this case, the banner ads were meant to be put under `/store-frontend-broken-instrumented/app/views/spree/products/show.html.erb`{{open}} and `/store-frontend-broken-instrumented/app/views/spree/home/index.html.erb`{{open}}.

-1. For the `index.html.erb`, under `<div data-hook="homepage_products">` our developers would add the code:
+For the `index.html.erb`, under `<div data-hook="homepage_products">` our developers would add the code:

 ```ruby
 <br /><center><a href="<%= @ads['url'] %>"><img src="data:image/png;base64,<%= @ads['base64'] %>" /></a></center>

 ```

-1. For the `show.html.erb` at the very bottom they will add:
+And for the `show.html.erb` at the very bottom add:

 ```ruby
 <br /><center><a href="<%= @ads['url'] %>"><img src="data:image/png;base64,<%= @ads['base64'] %>" /></a></center><br />